ZachiNachshon/git-deps-syncer/docs-site/site/content/docs/latest/getting-started/contribute.md

 - Run through the [tooling setup](#tooling-setup) above to install all dependencies
 - Navigate to `/docs-site` directory and run `npm install` to install local dependencies listed in `package.json`
 - From `/docs-site` directory, run `npm run docs-serve` in the command line
-- Open [http://localhost:9001/](http://localhost:9001/) in your browser
+- Open [http://localhost:9001/git-deps-syncer](http://localhost:9001/git-deps-syncer) in your browser

 Learn more about using Hugo by reading its [documentation](https://gohugo.io/documentation/).

-## Troubleshooting

-In case you encounter problems with missing dependencies, run `make align-deps`.